Alternative Giving Opportunities

 Pew Envelopes – to designate gifts for international, general, national, or other specific response.
 Order online, PDS# 25412-10-010, or by calling PDS at (800) 524-2612.

-Gift Cards - PDA receives gifts from generous donors throughout the year who give in honor or memory of a loved one.
-Print a gift card for your loved one, or you may email PDA if you would like us to mail a gift card.
+PDA receives gifts from generous donors throughout the year who give in honor or memory of a loved one.
+Print a gift card (below) for your loved one, or you may email PDA if you would like us to mail a gift card to notify the person you wish to honor or their family.

 Each of the PDA alternative giving gift cards can be downloaded, printed and mailed to your gift recipient.
 Each card will print on an 8 1/2" x 11" plain sheet of paper that should be folded in half vertically, then folded in half horizontally.
 The final size of the card will be 4 1/4" x 5 1/2".
 This card will fit inside a standard "invitation" envelope.